PlatinumCD/sculptor-mlir/docs/pages/design.md

 physical array tile size used when expanding `sculptor.mvm`.
 `sculptor-lower-golem-to-task-graph` accepts hardware budget options such as `cores`, `arrays-per-core`, `topology`, `mesh-rows`, and `mesh-cols`, plus a registered scheduler name.
-The current tree provides `schedule=random`, which places matrix setup/MVM groups on physical arrays, places related digital work on cores, fuses recognized task routines, scores the graph on the configured mesh, and recomputes the runtime resource layout.
+The current tree provides several placement strategies, including `random`, `snake`, `greedy-heavy-edge`, `manhattan-cut`, `boundary-aware-cut`, and `boundary-aware-cut-optimized`.
+After the selected strategy places matrix setup/MVM groups and related digital work, the pass fuses recognized task routines, scores the graph on the configured mesh, and recomputes the runtime resource layout.

 ### `sculptor-lower-to-golem`